Lots of muscle competing at Stampede event - Red Deer Advocate

 “My strongest event?
 The atlas stones.
 Those are the cement stones you pick up and lift on to a podium.
 The ones in this competition start at about 100 pounds and go up to 260.”

-Although the strongwoman competition is growing in popularity, Lockhard said it is much lesser known than the men’s competition.
+Although the strongwoman competition is growing in popularity, Lockhart said it is much lesser known than the men’s competition.

 “It’s not quite as marketable because not a lot of women want to lift really heavy weights,” she said. ”We don’t get that much press so a lot of people don’t know that it exists.”